 11. 80% to 100% Gray:

-Many stylists will help you embrace your natural color at this point because of the resistance to dye issue on the whiter hair and color looking uneven or turning orange.
+When you have that much gray hair, why not.
+Many stylists will help you embrace your natural color at this point because of the resistance to dye on the whiter hair and color looking uneven or turning orange.

 12. Organic lifestyle: